felixchenfy/DQN_SwingUpPendulum/README.md

 Use Relu for activation.

 * Output: 3 neurous
-Fully connected layer + cost function of L2 (only on the element corresponding to the correct action).
+Fully connected layer + cost function of L2 on the prediction corresponding to the correct action).
 The three classes are: No toruque, counter-clockwise, or clockwise torque.

 How I choose this structure?